 Alternatively, you could use a dedicated tool such as Simple Sitemap:

-This plugin enables you to easily create and edit your HTML sitemap within the Block Editor, with no coding required.
+This sitemap plugin enables you to easily create and edit your HTML sitemap within the Block Editor, with no coding required.
 You can also use the provided shortcodes to display your sitemap anywhere you want on your site.

 Note that an HTML sitemap is not the same thing as a mega menu.
 The latter is a navigation system with multiple drop-down menus.
 In a mega menu, users need to hover over an item to view and access the relevant subpages.
+If you’re looking to build a mega menu, here’s our list of the top WordPress menu plugins.

 Meanwhile, an HTML sitemap enables users to see all of your pages at a glance.
 This way, every available page can be accessed with a single click.